 The store and warehouse add-on supports the integration of all the stores and warehouses, which enables owners to see all location activity.
 It also allows retailers to divide warehouses into zones and assign distribution or materials handling.
 This module is crucial to having centralized control of store chains such that efficient handling of merchandising, inventory, workforce, and market analysis will materialize.

 Purchase and vendor management

-With the help of good retail ERP software, you can define rules for procurement, supplier setups for the same products based on regions, and auto-generating a requisition or manually generating it.
+According to professionals from TWM, with the help of good retail ERP software, you can define rules for procurement, supplier setups for the same products based on regions, and auto-generating a requisition or manually generating it.
 A retail ERP allows you to create purchase approvals across different levels and manage multiple purchase price lists.
 You can invite suppliers for quotations, and once you receive the quotes, the system provides an automatic quotation comparison tool.

 No matter how automated companies become, having a great skeletal force is essential to a great business.
 This module enables company owners to manage employees – keeping track of schedules, hours worked, overtime, to make sure that they are not overworked and paid correctly and on time.